The Rubbish Way to Stop Smoking

 We often hear that many smokers quit ‘cold turkey’ (without professional advice or support) and that this must therefore be the most effective way to quit.
 Of course this is rubbish!
 Research clearly shows that using willpower alone is the least successful method for quitting smoking.
 (Emphasis added.)

-In support of the last sentence he cites a paper in the journal Nicotine and Tobacco Research (https://doi.org/10.1093/ntr/nts164) with the presumably humorous title, ‘The Most “Successful” Method for Failing to Quit Smoking is Unassisted Cessation’.
-The three authors of this paper, one of whom is the self-styled world expert on smoking and addiction, Professor Robert West, take issue with the claim that ‘unaided quit attempts are effective because many former smokers report to have quit without help’, adding that ‘This argument is based on a logical fallacy, which ought to be obvious, but clearly it is not.’
+In support of the last sentence he cited a paper in the journal Nicotine and Tobacco Research (https://doi.org/10.1093/ntr/nts164) with the presumably humorous title, ‘The Most “Successful” Method for Failing to Quit Smoking is Unassisted Cessation’.
+The three authors of this paper, one of whom is the self-styled world expert on smoking and addiction, Professor Robert West (see below), take issue with the claim that ‘unaided quit attempts are effective because many former smokers report to have quit without help’, adding that ‘This argument is based on a logical fallacy, which ought to be obvious, but clearly it is not.’

 They then try to explain what they mean by this curious last sentence: